Alexandru Zub: Biography

 Zub was born in Vârfu Câmpului, Botoșani County.
-He attended the School of Pedagogy in Șendriceni, and later completed University studies at the Faculty of History in Iași, graduating in 1957.
+He attended the School of Pedagogy in Șendriceni, and later completed university studies at the Faculty of History of the University of Iași, graduating in 1957.
 The same year, he took part in a rally commemorating the medieval Prince of Moldavia Stephen the Great, which was considered nationalist by the Communist regime.
-Zub was arrested and imprisoned for the following six years (in Iași, and later in Jilava, Gherla, and near Brăila).
+Zub was arrested and imprisoned for the following six years, first in Iași, and later at Jilava Prison, Gherla Prison, and near Brăila.
+At the Salcia forced labor camp from Brăila Swamp labor camps he met Alexandru Paleologu, Ion Dezideriu Sîrbu, and Sergiu Al-George.

 After his release, he took up research in the Central University Library of Iași, and began publishing biographies and studies of Romanian culture, which proved to be highly influential during the period of relative liberalization at the start of Nicolae Ceaușescu's regime.
 He has since notably authored works on major figures of Romanian historiography (including Mihail Kogălniceanu, Vasile Pârvan, Alexandru D. Xenopol), as well as ample studies on cultural phenomena.
 In 1977-1978, he was the recipient of a grant from the Alexander von Humboldt Foundation.

 After the Romanian Revolution of 1989, Zub was awarded full recognition for his contributions to Romanian historiography, and he became a founding member of the Association of Former Political Prisoners.
 A Directeur d'Études at the École Pratique des Hautes Études in 1993 and 2004, Zub became a Chevalier des Arts et des Lettres in 1995.
 In 2000, he was decorated Grand Officer of the Order of the Star of Romania.